hitokiri-mata/katacoda-courses/kubernetes-chaos/pure-chaos/step4-snowflake-melter.md

 `kubectl create cronjob snowflake-melter --image=$IMAGE --schedule='*/1 * * * *'`{{execute}}

-Label the CronJob so we can search its Pod's logs in a moment.

-`kubectl label cronjobs snowflake-melter app=snowflack-melter`{{execute}}

 The chaos CronJob is will now be running one a minute.
 More flexible chaos systems would randomize this period.
 See the CronJob:

 `kubectl get cronjobs`{{execute}}

-At the beginning of the next minute on that clock, the CronJob will create a new Pod.
+At the beginning of the next minute on the clock, the CronJob will create a new Pod.
 Watch for the Pod to spin up:

 `kubectl get pods`{{execute}}

 Every minute a new Pod will create and run the chaos logic.
 Kubernetes automatically purges the older Job Pods.

-Getting the logs from all the Jobs is a bit tricky, but a common tool for us is called [stern]().
-Stern will gather and display logs from related Pods.
+Getting the logs from all the Jobs is a bit tricky, but there is a common client tool called [Stern](https://github.com/wercker/stern) that collates and displays logs from related Pods.

-`stern snowflake-melter --container-state terminated`{{execute}}
+`stern snowflake-melter --container-state terminated --since 2m`{{execute}}

-In a few moments you will discover in the Job logs that they are not finding Pods that are eligible for deleting.
+You will discover in the logs that the code is reporting that its not finding Pods that are eligible for deleting.

 `No eligible Pods found with annotation chaos=yes.`